Office of the Vice President for Student Affairs

 Health Insurance and Payment for Services

 Students can access healthcare services regardless of insurance status.
 The Student Health Center accepts private insurance and is in-network with many plans.
 Check healthcenter.txstate.edu for a list of in-network plans.
 Students who are out-of-network or have no insurance receive discounts for services to ensure access to affordable care.
 Nominal charges are assessed for office visits, lab tests, X-rays, medications, immunizations, allergy injections and other services.
 Payment for services is due at the time treatment is rendered.
-The Student Health Center-San Marcos and Thorpe Lane accept cash, checks, and credit cards.
-The Student Health Center-Round Rock accepts credit cards.
+The Student Health Center-San Marcos and Student Health Center Round Rock accept cash, checks, and credit cards.
+The Student Health Center Thorpe Lane does not collect payment on site; instead students are billed.

 Student Health Insurance

 All students are strongly encouraged to have some form of health insurance.
 A student health insurance plan is available for students that provides coverage for preventive care, injuries, illness, emergency room visits, hospitalizations and prescriptions (some limitations apply).
 The student health insurance plan is available to Texas State students that are enrolled full-time during open enrollment periods.
+Students must meet the minimum credit hours enrolled and maintained to be eligible to enroll in the health plan.
 For more information or to enroll, visit healthcenter.txstate.edu.

 International Students (Health Insurance Requirement)